wimvanderbauwhede/wimvanderbauwhede.github.io/_posts/articles/2019-04-27-writing-faster-perl.md

 ## Testing some more hunches

 First, the choice of the data structure matters.
-As we need a tree-like ordered data structure, it would have to either an object or a list.
+As we need a tree-like ordered data structure, it would have to be either an object or a list.
 But objects in Perl are slow, so I use a nested list.
 As it happens, `Math::Expression` already uses nested lists.
 Using the parser from `Math::Expression`, the above expression would be turned into:

 ```perl
 ['+'